 N.S.
-First Nation considering agreement with Ottawa on rights-based lobster fishery | CBC News
+First Nation mulls offer from Ottawa on managing lobster fishing rights | CBC News

 N.S.
-First Nation considering agreement with Ottawa on rights-based lobster fishery
+First Nation, Ottawa nearing deal on lobster fishing rights

 Sipekne'katik Chief Mike Sack says proposed memorandum of understanding a 'big step'